 Compute resource variables

-VIRTUALIZATION - Compute resource virtualization type; Xen, KVM or VMware
+VIRTUALIZATION - a compute resource virtualization type: Xen, KVM, or VMware

-SERVER_TYPE - server type: virtual, smart or baremetal
+SERVER_TYPE - a server type: virtual, smart, or baremetal

 Virtual Server variables

-VM_USER_ID - ID of the virtual server user
+VM_USER_ID - an ID of a virtual server user

-VM_USER_FIRSTNAME - first name of the virtual server user
+VM_USER_FIRSTNAME - the first name of a virtual server user

-VM_USER_LASTNAME - last name of the virtual server user
+VM_USER_LASTNAME - the last name of a virtual server user

-VM_USER_EMAIL - email of the virtual server user
+VM_USER_EMAIL - an email of a virtual server user

 All recipes have access to these variables:

-RESPONSE_FROM_PREVIOUS - response from the previous recipe step
+RESPONSE_FROM_PREVIOUS - a response from the previous recipe step

 Each user can set custom recipe variables for different appliances.
 For details, refer to the following sections: